SPONSORS

 Topics of Interest

 The continued evolution of computing hardware and infrastructure imposes new challenges and bottlenecks to program performance.
 As a result, traditional database architectures that focus solely on I/O optimization increasingly fail to utilize hardware resources efficiently.
-Multi-core CPUs, GPUs, FPGAs, new memory and storage technologies (such as flash and non-volatile memory), and low-power hardware imposes a great challenge to optimizing database performance.
-Consequently, exploiting the characteristics of modern hardware has become an important topic of database systems research.
+Multi-core CPUs, GPUs, FPGAs, new memory and storage technologies (such as flash and non-volatile memory), and low-power hardware imposes a significant challenge to optimizing database performance.
+Consequently, exploiting the characteristics of modern hardware has become an essential topic of database systems research.

 • database algorithms and data structures on modern hardware